rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

     !!!
 Tip

         You need to disable NFS’s special treatment of root-owned files.
-This is done by specifying a certain option that will “un-squash” the superuser in the “/etc/exports” file.
+This is done by specifying a special option that will “un-squash” the   superuser in the “/etc/exports” file.
+The special option is called `no_root_squash`.
+Please note that it is considered bad practise and a security risk to use the `no_root_squash` option.
+A sample entry to accomplish this for any host that matches `localhost` in `/etc/exports` will look like:

+        ```bash
+        /mnt/nfs    172.16.99.0/24(rw)   localhost(rw,no_root_squash)
+        ```